-At Back In Alignment Chiropractic, Dr. Wilcox aspires to provide you with high-quality, affordable chiropractic care, and wants you to understand each procedure so you can feel comfortable.
+At Back In Alignment Chiropractic, Dr. Wilcox provides you with high-quality, affordable chiropractic care, and wants you to understand each procedure so you can feel comfortable.
 One of the more common terms used in chiropractic care is the term “adjustment.”
 But what is an adjustment?

 When you’re told that you need “an adjustment,” you’re being told that a joint, typically in the spine, has become restricted in its normal movement, (called hypomobile), and needs to be corrected to restore its normal mobility.
 The adjustment itself is a method of chiropractic correction where the chiropractor exerts a precise force onto the restricted joint, manipulating them into their natural position so they can move properly.

-An adjustment can be delivered by hand, or by specially designed instruments, depending on the level and precision of correction needed.
-The style of adjustment may change based on each chiropractic case as well, with some patients needing swift movements, and others requiring a slow and constant pressure to the locked up joint.
+An adjustment can be delivered by hand, or by specially designed chiropractic instruments, depending on the type of correction needed.
+Dr. Wilcox primarily uses a technique called diversified; however, he has been trained in many chiropractic techniques.
+The style of adjustment may change based on each chiropractic case to achieve optimal results.

 How does the Chiropractor determine the type of adjustment needed?

 Dr. Wilcox will sit down and discuss any particular ailments that have been troubling you, and complete a full examination of your spine to determine the method of treatment needed.